MAGALA-RICHARD/documentation-example/README.rst

 ***********************************************************************************
 1. Dotnet, install from https://learn.microsoft.com/en-us/dotnet/core/install/
 2. Python3
-3. APSIM: Add the directory containing the models executable to the system's PATH or python path (to locate the required .dll files).
-This can be achieved in either of the following ways:
+3. APSIM: Add the directory containing the models executable to the system's PATH or python path (To locate the required .dll files).
+This can be achieved in one the following ways:
-4. Utilize the APSIM installer provided for this purpose.
+4. APSIM installed on the target device
-5. Build APSIM from its source code.
-This is comming soon
+6. At least; 4GB RAM
-6. Minimum; 8GM RAM, CPU Core i7
+7. supported OS: MacOS, linnux and Windows

 .. _Installation: